MaximilianBeckers/FDRthresholding/readme.md

 ## Instructions for use

-The programs requires a unmasked map as input.
+The programs require an unmasked map as input.
 Masking will make the noise estimation impossible.

-It is critical that the regions used for noise estimation do not fall into the paticle of interest.
+It is critical that the regions used for noise estimation do not fall into the particle of interest.
 While in single particle analysis (SPA), the data generating process makes choice of the regions straightforward, sub-tomogram-averaged structures usually require specification of this region from the user.

-**Always have a look in the diagnostic image!**
+**Always have a look in the diagnostic image.**

-If your map contains a huge background, i.e. small particle compared to the box size, you can try to increase the sizes of the noise estimation regions with -w in order to get more accurate estimates of the background noise distribution.
+If your map contains large background areas, i.e. small particle compared to the box size, you can try to increase the sizes of the noise estimation regions with -w in order to get more accurate estimates of the background noise distribution.

-Both usage of local resolution and atomic model information depend on the accuracy of this prior information, if the information is inaccurate, the final confidence maps will be, too!
+Be aware, inclusion of either local resolution and/or atomic model information depend on the accuracy of this prior information, if the information is inaccurate, the final confidence maps will be, too.
 Make sure orientations of model maps and/or local resolution maps with respect to the input EM-map are correct.

 ## Demonstration with TRPV1 EMD5778

-We will demonstrate the the procedure with a 3.4 Angstrom structure of TRPV1 (EMD5778, Liao et al. 2013)
+We will demonstrate the procedure using the 3.4 Angstrom structure of TRPV1 (EMD5778, Liao et al. 2013)

 Download the map by clicking on: